kemapak/code-kitchen/src/html-highcharts-tree-chart/README.md

-# HTML HighCharts Column Chart
+# HTML HighCharts Tree Chart

 The application is written in Pure JavaScript, HTML, CSS and using Web Components and Bootstrap.